 Become a Chorister

-When a boy is accepted into the Choir, he begins a period of training and during this time he is known as a 'probationer'.
-This programme teaches him all he needs to know about being a Chorister.
+When a girl or boy is accepted into the Choir, they begin a period of training and during this time they are known as a 'probationer'.
+This programme teaches them all he or she needs to know about being a Chorister.

 In addition to the huge privilege of singing in Chichester Cathedral, the Choristers also get to board for four nights a week at The Prebendal and they go home on Wednesday, Saturday and Sunday evenings.
 It is a lovely family atmosphere in the boarding house with other boarders who aren't Choristers and activities and events are held regularly.
 Chorister parents are pop into the boarding house during the evenings having heard the Choir sing and Chorister families are welcomed to lunch on Sundays.